 How to Chart Your Menstrual Cycle

 Trying to get pregnant?
-It doesn't always happen as quickly as you'd like.
-But don't jump to conclusions too quickly -- you may just need to work on your timing.
+Don't worry if it doesn't happen quickly -- you may just need to work on your timing.

 Why Chart Your Menstrual Cycle?